 Learn more about communicating with inmates via services like GTL or ICSolutions, or about the general inmate mail rules and regulations all around the USA.
 If you decided to tie the knot while your partner is in prison, check out our advice on how to marry an inmate in a county jail and organize a prison marriage ceremony.
-All these tips and much more await you on our platform, accessible from your web browser at any time.
+All these tips and much more await you on our platform, accessible from your at any time.

 Our app also gives you a hand with:

 - Getting in touch with your incarcerated loved ones

 - Freeing yourself from spam mail forever